LaurentVeyssier/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 The project uses chest x-ray images taken from the public [ChestX-ray8 dataset](https://arxiv.org/abs/1705.02315).
 This dataset contains 108,948 frontal-view X-ray images of 32,717 unique patients.
 Each image in the data set contains multiple text-mined labels identifying 14 different pathological conditions.
 These in turn can be used by physicians to diagnose 8 different diseases.
 For the project we have been working with a ~1000 image subset of the images.
-- 875 images from our dataset to be used for training.
+- 875 images to be used for training.
-- 109 images from our dataset to be used for validation.
+- 109 images to be used for validation.
-- 420 images from our dataset to be used for testing.
+- 420 images to be used for testing.

 The dataset includes a CSV file that provides the ground truth labels for each X-ray.

 # DenseNet highlights
+320x320
 !![](asset/00025288_001.png)
 ![](asset/predictions.png)